Pipelines & Stages

 modulecolumn.

-The pipeline system uses a module parameter to distinguish between pipeline types.
+The pipeline system uses a module column to distinguish between pipeline types.
 When you configure pipelines for Leads, the API calls use module=leads.
 For Opportunities, it uses module=opportunities.
-The underlying architecture is the same.
+Future modules like Deals (module=deals) and Projects (module=projects) use the same underlying architecture.
+This means pipeline management endpoints are reused across modules — there is no duplication.

 Creating Pipelines